yashita13/finance-dashboard-backend/README.md

 ## ⚖️ Trade-offs

-* Rate limiting not implemented (can be added for production)
+* Rate limiting can be added for production use.
 * Unit tests not included due to scope
 * JWT used instead of session-based authentication